jawuku/dotfiles/Revised_Debian10_Setup.md

 ```
 ## Other packages to install using "sudo apt install" (alternatives are in parentheses)
 ```
-tint2 (or lxpanel or xfce4-panel)
+tint2 (or lxpanel, xfce4-panel)

-thunar (or pcmanfm or doublecmd-gtk) also consider ranger, a command line alternative
+thunar (or pcmanfm, doublecmd-gtk) also consider ranger, a command line alternative

-xfce4-terminal (or sakura, lxterminal)
+sakura (or xfce4-terminal, lxterminal)

-mirage (or shotwell, viewnior, gpicview, geeqie, ristretto, qiv) consider fim for framebuffer use.
+shotwell (or mirage, viewnior, gpicview, geeqie, ristretto, qiv) consider fim for framebuffer use.

 imagemagick

 geany libvte9 (or medit)

-vim-gtk3
+vim-gtk3 (or install neovim, as described below)

 cheese

 zathura zathura-djvu zathura-cb  (or xpdf, atril)

-smplayer (or pragha, lxmusic, vlc)
+pragha (or smplayer, lxmusic, vlc)
 # vlc also has an ncurses interface (vlc -I ncurses)
 # add alias in ~/.bashrc:
 alias vlc='vlc -I ncurses'